 - 1. What is the name of the person certifying the declaration for your State?
 Brad Little - 2.
 What is this person's title?
 Governor - 3.
 Who is your Governor's highway safety representative?
 Brian Ness - 4.
 What is this person's title?
 Director

-ie State annimatively accepts the State Certification declaration written below by selecting yes.
+The State affirmatively accepts the State certification declaration written below by selecting 'yes'.

-Yes

-No

-ate Certification declaration: